berkeceylan/Gunnleif-Vault/401/CS408/HTTP.md

 			- It includes one RTT for each response/request , plus the processing time for each individual request
 - **Cookies:**
 	- Keep the past info in HTTP
-	- Cookie header line is in HTTP header response -> backaend database store
+	- Cookie header line is in HTTP header response -> backend database store
 	- Usage:
 		- Identification
 		- User session state